Dightful/CardGameWithThreading/README.md

 From copied README:

-Compiling the main program
-To compile the main program, do:

-javac CardGame.java
-Creating a JAR file
-To create a JAR file containing the main program, first recompile the program.
-Then, do:

-jar -cfe cards.jar CardGame *
-Running the main program
-To run the main program, do:

-java CardGame
-Alternatively, to run from the JAR file, do:
+To run from the JAR file, do:

-java -jar cards.jar
+java -jar CardGame.jar

+Please note that the directory where the CMD is currently located will be the destination for the output files (e.g., player1_output.txt).
+We recommend setting the CMD directory to the location of the cards.jar file.

-You will be prompted to input the number of players and then be asked to provide the location of a pack file.
-Please note that only .txt files are accepted, with all card denominations on a new line, with no whitespace or strings or any other symbols.
-If the executable tells you that there is a problem with your pack file, please check again and ensure that none of these illegal characters are appearing anywhere.
+You will be prompted to enter the number of players and then provide the location of a pack file.
+Please note that only .txt files are accepted.
+Each card denomination should be on a new line with no extra whitespace, strings, or symbols.
+If the program indicates an issue with your pack file, review it carefully to ensure that it does not contain any invalid characters.

-When referencing the pack file, you may use an absolute or relative filepath.
-Please note that in order to simply reference the file by name (e.g., simply using "pack.txt"), you must make sure that the pack file sits in the same directory as the .class compiled files or the .jar executable.
-If there are problems with this, please revert to using the absolute path of the desired pack file.
+When referencing the pack file, you can use either an absolute or relative filepath.
+To reference the file by name alone (e.g., "pack.txt"), ensure the pack file is in the same directory as the compiled .class files or the .jar executable.
+If issues arise, switch to using the absolute path for the pack file.

-Testing
+Testing:
-The tests are written using JUnit 4. junit.jar and hamcrest-core.jar are provided in the submission to run the tests.
+The tests are written using JUnit 5. junit.jar and hamcrest-core.jar are provided in the submission to run the tests.

-Compiling the tests
+Compiling the tests:
 To compile the tests, do:

 javac --class-path ".;junit.jar" TestSuite.java